Poockel/ID-Assg1/ID-Assg1/README.md

 ### The nav bar is heavily inspired by https://www.buildinamsterdam.com

-### A lot of the code that I found that I made use of is found in youtube.
+### Some of the code that I found is from in youtube, mainly the css and javascript.